dashpay/docs/merchants/getting-started.rst

 ===============

 Dash welcomes new merchants and supports integration through a standardised onboarding process.
+It's easy to begin accepting payments in Dash and enjoy the following benefits:

+- Settlement within seconds and clearance within minutes
+- Ability to accept payments from any market around the world
+- Irreversible transactions to prevent fraud
+- Advanced privacy for both customers and merchants
+- Lowest fees in the industry

+To get started, simply select an online or point of sale payment solution from the lists below.
+If you are unsure, CoinPayments and GoCoin are popular choices for online stores, while Anypay is an incredibly simple solution for retail stores.
 Larger integrations may require some customisation.
-This documentation describes the :ref:`administrative
-<merchants-administrative>` and :ref:`technical <merchants-technical>`
+This documentation also describes the :ref:`administrative <merchants-administrative>` and :ref:`technical
-steps required to integrate various Dash services.
+<merchants-technical>` steps required to integrate various Dash
+services.

 Payment Processors
 ==================